-The European Commission plays a role in General Assembly and acts as a facilitator and coordinator and will co-chair the meetings, without voting right.
+The Commission act as an independent facilitator and actively participate in the overall coordination of the Strategy, but the Strategy’s success depends on strong and lasting commitment from the main stakeholders and partners..
+Also acts as coordinator and co-chair of the meetings of the Executive Board and the.General Assembly, without voting right.
 The Commission will confirm that decisions taken by the General assembly comply with EU legislation, when appropriate.